 The options are endless when it comes to how to use basil!
 Below are some of our favorite ways to enjoy it.

 - Bread: Use it to dip a piece or crusty french bread or spread some over top a slice of artisan bread.
-You can even make my favorite cheesy pesto pull-apart bread for a delicious appetizer idea.

 - Meat: A drizzle of homemade pesto on top of grilled chicken or grilled salmon is the perfect way to add more flavor.

 - Pizza: Make a spinach pesto pizza with my easy homemade pizza dough.
-Or for a quicker option, try this french bread pizza.
+Or for a quicker option, try this French bread pizza.

 - Pasta: This spaghetti pesto, white chicken lasagna or sheet pan gnocchi are family favorites.
-Or make a cold pesto chicken pasta salad during the summer.

 - Soup and sandwich: Spread on top of a grilled caprese sandwich or add a drizzle in a bowl of tomato basil soup.

-Browse allHUNGRY FOR MORE?
+HUNGRY FOR MORE?
 Subscribe to my newsletter and follow on Facebook, Pinterest and Instagram for all the newest recipes!

 Basil Pesto